Chemring says 2012 performance "extremely disappointing"

-Nov 27 Military equipment maker Chemring Group said its performance over the year had been "extremely disappointing" and that it was trading in line with the expectations it laid out early this month.
+Military equipment maker Chemring Group (CHG.L) said its performance over the year had been "extremely disappointing" and that it was trading in line with the expectations it laid out early this month.

 At the time, Chemring had issued its second profit warning in less than three months, cutting its full-year profit outlook by more than a quarter after it was hit by delays to contracts, and technical problems.